-For Public Services the City proposes to fund homeless services and a shelter, family support services for abused children and their families, and services for special needs population (i.e. meal delivery service for homebound seniors and meals in supportive settings for seniors).
-The funding allocated to public services for FY 2018-2019 will not exceed the 15% spending cap to adhere to HUD expenditure regulations.
-The following public service agencies will receive CDBG funds in FY 2018-2019: CALICO, Davis Street Family Resource Center, and SOS/Meals on Wheels.
+For Public Services the City proposes to fund priorities identified in it recent Human Services Gap Analysis adopted by the City Council in October homeless services and a shelter, family support services for abused children and their families, and services for special needs population (i.e. meal delivery service for homebound seniors and meals in supportive settings for seniors).
+The funding allocated to public services for FY 2019-2020 is \$XXX,XXX and does not exceed the 15% spending cap to adhere to HUD expenditure regulations.
+The following public service agencies will receive CDBG funds in FY 2019-2020: CALICO, Davis Street Family Resource Center, and SOS/Meals on Wheels.

-For Public Facilities, the City must allocate \$190,635 to HUD for principal and interest payments for the City's outstanding \$2.5 million HUD Section 108 loan which was used to construct the City's senior center.
-In addition, the City will allocate approximately \$190,000 (this amount will be adjusted once the final allocation amount is received from HUD) to continue to assist in the implementation of the City's 2010 Updated ADA Transition Plan.
-This plan will design and install architectural modifications to make City facilities more accessible to persons with disabilities (locations for these investments to be determined).
+For Public Facilities, the City must allocate \$187,414 to HUD for principal and interest payments for the City's outstanding \$2.5 million HUD Section 108 loan which was used to construct the City's senior center.
+In addition, the City will allocate \$XXX,XXX to contribute to the implementation of the City's 2010 ADA Transition Plan.
+This plan will design and install architectural modifications to make City facilities more accessible to persons with disabilities.
+The locations of those upgrades include City Hall, Washington Manor Library, Washington Manor Park/Family Aquatic Center, Halycon Park, Memorial Park, Stenzel Park, and the San Leandro History Museum and Art Gallery.
+In FY 17-18 the City was repaid \$300,000 by the Davis Street Family Resource Center, an area non-profit organization.
+The payment represented a cancellation of a loan as the non-profit was no longer in compliance with the loan agreement terms.
+Those funds are proposed to be committed to the Boy's and Girl's Club "Vision 2020"